DEV-learn-co-students/careers-job-search-mindset-flatiron-labs/README.md

 ## Dealing With Negative Events and Rejection

-There are going to be ups and downs along this journey of becoming a software engineer.
+There are going to be ups and downs along this journey.
 Be prepared for rejection from some companies -- this is an inescapable part of every job search.

 During the job search, you may have normal feelings like: